Table of Contents

 - How helpful was our customer service?

-- How likely are you to make a purchase form us again?
+- How likely are you to make a purchase from us again?

 Employee satisfaction surveys